The 10 Best Tropical Island Escapes Where You Can Warm Up This Winter

 Best for: Active pursuits, both on land and under the water

-The Caribbean’s “Nature Island” brims with a rain forest, waterfalls, and emerald pools that recall Costa Rica and Hawai‘i—and plenty of hotels to boot.
-Hike the footpaths of UNESCO-recognized Morne Trois Pitons National Park to reach Earth’s second largest boiling lake (a flooded crater warmed by molten magma below) and ice-cold, swimmable gorges.
+The Caribbean’s “Nature Island” brims with a rainforest, waterfalls, and emerald pools that recall Costa Rica and Hawai‘i.
+Hike the footpaths of UNESCO-recognized Morne Trois Pitons National Park to reach Earth’s second-largest boiling lake (a flooded crater warmed by molten magma below) and ice-cold but swimmable gorges.

-Plot a path through segments of the 115-mile long Waitukubuli National Trail in search of Dominica’s 170 colorful bird species, including the endemic sisserou parrot.
-Expect treasures aplenty under the sea as the Champagne Reef explodes with tiny bubbles from active fumaroles (where hot volcanic gas is released).
-A naturally occurring resident population of sperm whales (one of 20 species of whales and dolphins in Dominica’s waters) presents a unique opportunity to swim among these leviathans.
+If you like to hike, tackle a segment of the 112-mile-long Waitukubuli National Trail in search of Dominica’s 170 colorful bird species, including the endemic sisserou parrot.
+Dive to find undersea treasures like the Champagne Reef, which explodes with tiny bubbles from active fumaroles (where hot volcanic gas is released).
+A naturally occurring resident population of sperm whales (one of 22 species of whales and dolphins in Dominica’s waters) presents a unique opportunity to swim among these leviathans.
+Book one of 22 treehouse-like villas at waterfront Secret Bay, tucked away in the northeast corner of the island.

-Bali’s serenity is most palpable along its eastern coast and deep within its interior, two areas steeped in culture, tradition, and testament to Bali’s moniker “land of 1,000 temples.”
-The banyan-fringed forests and terraced rice fields of Ubud are sprinkled with high-design resorts like Mandapa, a Ritz-Carlton Reserve, focused on wellness and cultural connection while easterly coastal towns of Manggis, Candisasa, and Tenganan have a lost-in-time appeal with scenes of traditional daily village life unfolding in real time.
-In the south, find more typical resort fare, a surfing scene, and Bali’s party-hard tourists.
+Bali’s serenity is most palpable along its eastern coast and deep within its interior, two areas steeped in culture and tradition and full of Balinese Hindu temples.
+The banyan-fringed forests and terraced rice fields of Ubud are sprinkled with high-design resorts like Mandapa, a Ritz-Carlton Reserve, focused on wellness, while easterly coastal towns of Manggis, Candidasa, and Tenganan have a lost-in-time appeal with scenes of traditional daily village life unfolding in real time.
+In the south, find more typical resort offerings, a surfing scene, and Bali’s party-hard tourists.

 Named after Sweden’s King Gustav III, Gustavia features shops, restaurants, and plenty of cobblestone streets.

-Best for: The European good life in the Caribbean
+Best for: South of France in the Caribbean

-Glamour and fashion converge on this 8.1 square-mile Caribbean island, channeling endless summer in St. Tropez—with a tropical twist.
-Luxury isn’t just an option here; it’s a way of life.
-The daily rhythm revolves around people-watching, sun worshiping, boutique shopping, sipping pricey cocktails, savoring exquisite cuisine, sailing on tricked-out yachts, and mingling with other fashionistas and trendsetters.
+Glamour and fashion converge on this 8.1-square-mile Caribbean island, channeling endless summer in St. Tropez—with a tropical, Caribbean twist.
+Luxury isn’t just an option here, it’s a way of life.
+The daily rhythm revolves around people-watching, sun-worshipping, boutique shopping, sipping pricey cocktails, savoring exquisite cuisine, sailing on (or gazing longingly at) tricked-out yachts, and mingling with other fashionistas and trendsetters.

 The capital harbor city of Gustavia features shops from Europe’s most upscale brands and sensational French-tinged restaurants, including Bonito Saint Barth and Bagatelle St. Barths, along its cobblestone streets.
 Meanwhile, the island’s top beaches are fronted by celeb-frequented, boutique resorts that often fetch a thousand or more per night.
-A top pick is the 66-key Rosewood Le Guanahani St. Barth: In 2022, the property finalized a four-year, head-to-toe renovation of its colorful cottages and added new amenities to its exclusive private peninsula, including a sleek, beachfront infinity-edge swimming pool.
+The 66-key Rosewood Le Guanahani St. Barth is a top pick, with its sleek, beachfront infinity-edge swimming pool.

 Best for: Overwater romance and epic diving

-The 118 Islands of Tahiti rise over five archipelagos in the Pacific Ocean, encompassing an expanse surpassing that of the European continent.
-Among these landscapes none garners more attention than Bora Bora, a destination synonymous with terms like “paradise” and “heaven on earth” and home to some of the world’s most spectacular overwater bungalow resorts.
+The Society Islands, a French Polynesian archipelago, include postcard-perfect destinations like Tahiti and Bora Bora.
+This honeymoon favorite is synonymous with terms like “paradise” and “heaven on earth” and is home to some of the world’s most spectacular overwater bungalow resorts.

-Here, admire the majesty of the 2,835-foot-tall Mount Otemanu in the distance and the Technicolor marine life in the ocean below (swimming among the parrotfish, butterflyfish, and puffers as you see fit).
-Tag on extra days to visit Moorea or Tahiti proper for a true taste of French Polynesian culture, or head to the Tuamoto archipelago for some of the best diving and snorkeling on the planet.
+Here, admire the majesty of the 2,385-foot-tall Mount Otemanu in the distance and the Technicolor marine life in the ocean below (swimming among the parrotfish, butterfly fish, and puffers).
+Tag on extra days to visit Mooréa or Tahiti for a true taste of French Polynesian culture, or head to the Tuamotu Archipelago for some of the best diving and snorkeling on the planet.
+Stay in an overwater bungalow at the Four Seasons Bora Bora, where hotel programming includes workshops run by cultural ambassador Samuel Fiu to introduce guests to Polynesian traditions.

 The colorful Port of Spain is located on the northwestern side of Trinidad.